Pleasant Grove High School Academy / Pathway Programs

 Innovative Design and Engineering Academy (IDEA) — The Innovative Design and Engineering Academy (IDEA) is a technology-driven program with an engineering academic pathway.
 IDEA students learn the fundamentals of both architectural and mechanical CADD, experience a hands-on engineering lab and create animated 3D (3-dimensional) models.
 Academy students also share the same core classes of English, Social Studies, Math and Science.
 This allows students to use their technology skills and knowledge towards mastering the standards in both these subjects.
 Students also complete projects that bridge these classes as well as their Career Technology class.

 BioMedical Academy — The Biomedical Academy challenges students to take on the same problems as biomedical science professionals, such as teaching healthy lifestyle choices, designing prosthesis and using DNA gel electrophoresis to solve a crime.
 Working with the same tools used by professionals in hospitals and labs, students engage in compelling, hands-on activities and work together to find solutions to problems.
 In this small learning community, students have opportunities for leadership and enhancing soft skills in an academically rigorous environment.

 Pleasant Grove High School Academy / Pathway News

-Challenge Based Learning (CBL) is an approach used to teach students real-work skills through real-world, hands on curriculum.
-This year, 3 CTE programs in the Elk Grove Unified School District utilized CBL with their students.
-Challenge-based learning is an...
+Challenge Based Learning (CBL) is an approach used to teach students real-work skills through real-world, hands-on curriculum.
+This year, three Career Technical Education (CTE) programs in the Elk Grove Unified School District utilized CBL with their students....